3eggert/ar_mailer_revised/README.md

 2. An email model to create and access the email records
 3. An initializer to set the gem configuration

-Both can be created using a generator:
+All of them can be created using a generator:

-    $ rails g ar_mailer_revised:install
+    $ rails g ar_mailer_revised:install MODEL_NAME

-The generator will either install everything (initializer + migration + model) or just the initializer - depending on how you answer the question.
-You can also customize the email model's name.
-Model file, Migration and initializer will be automatically altered.
+If you don't specify a model name, the default name `Email` is used

 ### Setting the delivery method